International Children’s Rights (Advanced LL.M.)

 - Excellent reputation: The Department of Child Law at Leiden Law School enjoys a strong international reputation for its high-quality education and research.

 - Expert instructors: The academic staff members are renowned legal experts in children’s rights.
 You will also have prominent guest lecturers from international organisations, including the United Nations Committee on the Rights of the Child.

-- Trip to Geneva: You will take a trip to Geneva to attend a session of the United Nations Committee on the Rights of the Child and to meet with other international organisations that focus on issues relating to children’s rights.
+- Trip to Geneva: You will be offered the opportunity to take a trip to Geneva to attend a session of the United Nations Committee on the Rights of the Child and to meet with other international organisations that focus on issues relating to children’s rights.

 - Small class sizes: The small class sizes encourage more in-depth interaction between students and the academic staff.